-Pursuant to our collaboration agreements with Takeda, Sanofi and Biogen, through December 31, 2021 we have received upfront, option and milestone payments of \$81.0 million, \$150.0 million, and \$560.0 million, respectively.
-Pursuant to our collaboration agreements with Biogen and Sanofi, we have also received \$14.5 million and \$11.4 million of cost sharing reimbursements and reimbursements for performance of Retained Activities, respectively, through December 31, 2021.
+Pursuant to our collaboration agreements with Takeda, Sanofi and Biogen, through December 31, 2022 we have received upfront, option and milestone payments of \$105.0 million, \$200.0 million, and \$560.0 million, respectively, and have also received \$26.9 million and \$16.2 million of gross cost sharing reimbursements from Takeda and Biogen, respectively, and \$13.7 million in reimbursement from Sanofi for the Phase 1b trial for DNL747 for ALS and associated activities.

-Further, under associated stock purchase agreements with Takeda and Biogen, through December 31, 2021 we have received \$110.0 million and \$465.0 million, respectively, for the sale and issuance of shares of our common stock to collaboration partners.
+Further, under associated stock purchase agreements with Takeda and Biogen, through December 31, 2022 we have received \$110.0 million and \$465.0 million, respectively, for the sale and issuance of shares of our common stock to collaboration partners.